HydraDancer/hydradancer_fw_legacy/enumeration/README.md

 This firmware aims to offer the enumeration capability of umap (with the facedancer).

+## DISCLAIMER !

+Ensuring a device is supported by the ToE can be done in 2 ways :
+- During the enumeration phase (enumeration as in the spec.), a device can be considered supported when the ToE sends a `setConfiguration()` to the device (the last command issued during the enumeration phase).
+- Waiting to receive a packet on a given endpoint (other than endpoint 0).

+Here we choose the first option, note that it might have false positives, as it is the case on linux hosts (linux hosts always sends the `setConfiguration()` even if no driver were loaded).

+To be more exhaustive both mode should be implemented to let the choice of the method to the final user.

 ## How To Use

 ### Build and Flash the firmware on both boards